The aim of the Graduate Program in Sociology is to prepare students for scholarly and applied research and for teaching

 Applicants must take the general test portion of the Graduate Record Examination in time for the results to reach the Admissions Office of the Graduate School of Arts and Sciences by December 15.
 Information about taking the GRE may be obtained from the Educational Testing Service, Princeton, NJ 08540, www.gre.org.

 Harvard intends that all graduate students should have support adequate to enable them to complete their studies while enrolled full-time.
-Prospective students apply for financial aid at the same time they apply for admission, and are also required to submit a Statement of Financial Resources.
+Prospective students apply for financial aid at the same time they apply for admission, and are also required to submit a supplement to the application for admission.

 The financial aid package for sociology students typically includes tuition and fees plus a stipend for the first two years; tuition and fees plus a combination of teaching fellowships and research assistantships in the third and fourth years; and tuition and fees for the fifth year.
 Students who have met eligibility requirements may apply for the Graduate Society Dissertation Completion Fellowship to provide financial support for their final year of graduate study; this fellowship includes tuition and fees plus a stipend.
 All students in the Graduate School of Arts and Sciences must be making satisfactory progress in order to be eligible for any type of financial aid.
 The Department of Sociology observes the general guidelines outlined in The Graduate School of Arts and Sciences Handbook.

 For the degree of doctor of philosophy, a minimum of two years (four terms) of full-time graduate study in residence in the Graduate School of Arts and Sciences is required.
 Students must complete all of the requirements for the PhD degree within eight academic years after admission.

 The committee on higher degrees is charged with monitoring the progress of students in the program.
 For University rules, students should consult appropriate sections of The Graduate School of Arts and Sciences Handbook.
 Details on departmental practices and procedures are provided in the Committee on Higher Degrees Handbook, on the department website.